jackdomleo7/Checka11y.css/README.md

 ### Package manager (npm or yarn)

-It's best practice to install Checka11y.css as a dev dependency rather than a dependency and ensure you only use it in your local/developer environment (do not push this stylesheet to your production environment).
+It is best practice to install Checka11y.css as a dev dependency rather than a dependency and ensure you only use it in your local/developer environment (do not push this stylesheet to your production environment).
 You can install `checka11y-css` via **npm** or **yarn**.

 _First_ install via **npm**
 ```